 You’re repeating yourself.

-One and done: Stop doing things more than once.
+Stop doing things more than once.
 A productive teacher doesn’t make extra work.

 If there’s an email that needs your attention at a later date and you use Google Gmail, there is a built-in task manager.
 Just click on the three dots on the top of the email and select “Add to Tasks.”
 This will add a task window on the bottom right of your email screen.
 Return to these tasks once a day or so to clear them out and take care of them-ONCE.